Education in Germany: International schools

 As of January 2015 the International Schools Consultancy (ISC) listed Germany as having 164 international schools.
-ISC defines an 'international school' in the following terms: "ISC includes an international school if the school delivers a curriculum to any combination of pre-school, primary or secondary students, wholly or partly in English outside an English-speaking country, or if a school in a country where English is one of the official languages, offers an English-medium curriculum other than the country’s national curriculum and is international in its orientation."
+ISC defines an 'international school' in the following terms: "ISC includes an international school if the school delivers a curriculum to any combination of pre-school, primary or secondary students, wholly or partly in English outside an English-speaking country, or if a school in a country where English is one of the official languages, offers an English-medium curriculum other than the country's national curriculum and is international in its orientation."
 This definition is used by publications including The Economist.
 In 1971 the first International Baccalaureate World School was authorized in Germany.
 Today 70 schools offer one or more of the IB programmes including two who offer the new IB Career-related Programme.

 International comparisons

 The Programme for International Student Assessment (PISA), coordinated by the OECD, assesses the skills of 15-year-olds in OECD countries and a number of partner countries.
 The assessment in the year 2000 demonstrated serious weaknesses in German pupils' performance.
 In the test of 41 countries, Germany ranked 21st in reading and 20th in both mathematics and the natural sciences, prompting calls for reform.
 Major newspapers ran special sections on the PISA results, which were also discussed extensively on radio and television.
 In response, Germany's states formulated a number of specific initiatives addressing the perceived problems behind Germany's poor performance.

 By 2006, German schoolchildren had improved their position compared to previous years, being ranked (statistically) significantly above average (rank 13) in science skills and statistically not significantly above or below average in mathematical skills (rank 20) and reading skills (rank 18).
 In 2012, Germany achieved above average results in all three areas of reading, mathematics, and natural sciences.
+This declined in the 2018 report.

 The PISA Examination also found big differences in achievement between students attending different types of German schools.
 The socio-economic gradient was very high in Germany, the students' performance there being more dependent on socio-economic factors than in most other countries.

 Some German teachers' representatives and a number of scientists disputed the PISA findings.
 They claimed, amongst other things, that the questions had been ill-translated, that the samples drawn in some countries were not representative, that German students (most of whom had never done a multiple choice tests in their lives before) were disadvantaged by the multiple choice questions, that the PISA questions had no curricular validity and that PISA was "in fact an IQ-test", which according to them showed that dysgenic fertility was taking place in Germany.
 Additionally, the OECD was criticized for following its own agenda of a strictly economically utilitarian education policy—as opposed to humanist education policy following the German ideal of Bildung—and for trying to establish an educational testing industry without democratic legitimation.